tianzheng4/tianzheng4.github.io/_pages/about.md

 I am grateful for receiving the FFE award from UMKC to support our research on AI + Health

+Our paper (first-authored) "Differentially Private Dataset Condensation" was accepted to NDSS AISCC

 Our paper (first-authored) "CMI: Client-Targeted Membership Inference in Federated Learning" was accepted to TDSC

 I am grateful for receiving funding support from Division of Diversity and Inclusion (UMKC) to work on promoting fairness in machine learning.